 During non-work hours and weekends, participants will have opportunities to meet, interact and socialize with one another, with local Macedonian youth and adults, and become immersed in all aspects of their assigned location.

-Because participation in Birthright Macedonia is limited, applications will be processed on a first come basis.
-The last day applications will be accepted is May 19, 2017.
+Because participation in Birthright Macedonia is limited, applications will be processed on a first-come basis.
+The last day applications will be accepted is May 27, 2022.

-A Birthright Macedonia Summer Session consists of 3 full weeks in Macedonia (June 23-July 14, 2017).
+A Birthright Macedonia Summer Session consists of 3 full weeks in Macedonia (July 1-July 22, 2022).
 The following is a brief overview of a typical summer session.

 Arrive in Skopje.
 Register at the hotel designated for overseas participants.
 Pick up your information packet.
 Use your free time to recover from jet lag, relax, browse the shops, stroll the bazaars and discover the attractions and excitement that Skopje offers.

-Enjoy the opening ceremonies for Birthright Macedonia.
-Meet your fellow participants and staff members.
+Attend the opening session for Birthright Macedonia, and meet your fellow participants and staff members.
 Depart and meet your Host Family.

 Visit the site of your internship and meet your fellow Macedonian co-workers.
 Become acclimated with your work environment and begin work in your chosen field.

-Leave your Host Family.
 Participate in the closing ceremonies of Birthright Macedonia.
-Then say farewell to your fellow overseas Birthright Macedonia participants and staff members.
+Say farewell to your fellow overseas Birthright Macedonia participants, Host Family, and staff members.

 Depart Skopje and head for home, or remain in Macedonia.